mpope9/krarup/primer.md

 Task.await(task)
 ```
 This module provides great ergonomics around spawning and waiting for tasks.
-It too suffers from inflexibility when it comes integrating some basic ERTS
-features.
-While supervision is nicely packaged with the `Task.Supervisor`
-module, processes are linked automatically and monitors are a second class
-citizen.
-Further it is discouraged to trap exits, and the suggested way to
-unlink is through a call to `Task.Supervisor.async_stream_nolink`.
+However, `Elixir.Task`s come with a high level of 'safety'.
+Links and monitors are
+automatically created and it is expected that the consiquences of these, such as
+linked termination without error trapping and stray messages are dealt with by the
+user as development mounts.

-Further `'Elixir.Task'` and `'Elixir.Task.Supervisor'` both not readily available to Erlang users
+Further `Elixir.Task'` and `Elixir.Task.Supervisor` both not readily available to Erlang users
 and are non-trivial to integrate.
 The difficultly in using Elixir in Erlang is a well-known
 issue with no clear answer.